arsam31/SAAC02-Notes/README.md

 The best way is to use both Bootstraping and AMI baking.

+If you have an application with 90% installation and 10% configuration, then you must use AMI baking for installation and Bootstrapping for configuration.This way you reduce the post launch time and thus boot-time-to-service-time.

 ### AWS::CloudFormation::Init

 **cfn-init** is a helper script installed on EC2 OS.